Why I create and build my own bass guitars.

 Bought Bartolini pickups and electronics, some tuners, some fret wire and could once again get my hands on some free pieces of wood.
 Did the bridge myself again (in those days you couldn't just buy everything through the internet).

-1996, happy with what I've achieved I started thinking what I wanted, instead of could afford (nice!), I wanted a 8 string double course bass, so once again started designing and after that building.
+1996, happy with what I've achieved I started thinking what I wanted, instead of could afford (nice feeling!!), I wanted a 8 string double course bass, so once again started designing and after that building.

 Bartolini pickup, BassTec electronics, some tuners and more use of the second stock of free wood.